45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 1. The book is divided into 5 chapters, which introduce Le Cordon Bleu in detail from the history of French pastry, the department structure and roles of each level of a formal pastry house, basic raw materials, pastry techniques, and various classic French pastry recipes.

 2. Le Cordon Bleu was founded in 1895 and is world-renowned.
-It has a large number of French chefs and is known as the cultural center of French cuisine.
+It has many French chefs and is known as the cultural center of French cuisine.
 This book was written and reviewed by several star teachers.
 It is a rare textbook-level recipe. manual.

 27. Haute Pâtisserie by Sarah Vasseghi